Article

 • Fish and seafood

-• Some plant foods such as soybeans, beans, quinoa, cruciferous vegetables, nuts and seeds
+• Plant foods such as soybeans, beans, quinoa, cruciferous vegetables, nuts and seeds

-Current recommendations for pregnancy are around 400–450 mg per day, although some experts suggest that higher intakes may offer additional benefits.
+Current recommendations for pregnancy are around 400 to 450mg per day, although some experts suggest that higher intakes may offer additional benefits.3

 Real pregnancy is not always straightforward.
-Nausea, food aversions (especially to eggs and meat), and dietary preferences such as vegetarian or vegan diets can all make it harder to reach optimal choline intake.
+Nausea, food aversions particularly to eggs and meat, and dietary preferences such as vegetarian or vegan diets can all make it harder to reach optimal choline intake.

-While plant foods do contain choline, it is generally more difficult to meet requirements without including animal sources, which is where supplements can become useful.
+While plant foods do contain choline, it is generally more difficult to meet requirements without including animal sources, which is where a dedicated supplement can be useful.

 Most standard prenatal multivitamins still contain little or no choline.
 When reviewing a supplement, it is worth checking both whether choline is included and whether the amount is meaningful.

 Because choline is a bulky nutrient, it is difficult to include higher doses in a single capsule.
-As a result, some formulations provide a supportive amount, while others offer choline as a separate supplement.
+As a result, some formulations provide a small supportive amount, while others are designed as a standalone supplement to sit alongside your prenatal multivitamin.

-Safety Note: Any supplement changes should be discussed with your midwife, GP, obstetrician, or relevant healthcare practitioner.
+Safety note: any supplement changes during pregnancy should be discussed with your midwife, GP, obstetrician or relevant healthcare practitioner before starting.

 Zita West Choline

-Our 400mg choline supplement (choline bitartrate) has been specifically formulated to be used alongside our Vital Essence range from trimester 1 through to 3, as well as during the postnatal period alongside Revital Essence.
+400mg of choline bitartrate per serving, formulated to be used alongside the Vital Essence range from trimester 1 through to 3 and during the postnatal period alongside Revital Essence.
+60 capsules providing a one month supply.
+Third-party tested for quality and purity.

 FAQ

-Is choline really necessary in pregnancy if I’m already taking folic acid?
+Is choline really necessary in pregnancy if I am already taking folic acid?

 How much choline do I need in pregnancy?

-Baseline recommendations are around 400 mg per day, though some research suggests that higher combined intakes from diet and supplements may offer additional benefits.
+Baseline recommendations are around 400mg per day during pregnancy, with some research suggesting that higher combined intakes from diet and supplements may offer additional benefits for infant cognitive development.
+Zita West Choline provides 400mg per serving as a complement to your dietary intake.

-Can I get enough choline from food if I don’t eat eggs or meat?
+Can I get enough choline from food if I do not eat eggs or meat?

-It is more challenging, but possible with careful planning using foods like soybeans, beans and cruciferous vegetables.
-A supplement can help bridge the gap.
+It is more challenging but possible with careful planning using foods like soybeans, beans and cruciferous vegetables.
+A dedicated supplement is particularly useful for women following plant-based or egg-free diets during pregnancy.

 Which Zita West supplements contain choline?